-The Town of Woodbury is significantly forested, and recognizes the importance of supporting the local logging businesses and regional economy.
-The Town would like to exceed the proposed targets for New Efficient Wood Heat Systems, as these systems would provide a larger benefit to the Town in the energyand economic sectors.
+As the town is significantly forested, and recognizes the importance of supporting the local logging businesses and regional economy, ensuring existing wood systems are retained and upgraded to newer efficient systems as well as adding more wood systems would be a more realistic and feasible goal.
+Therefore the Town would like to exceed the proposed targets for New Efficient Wood Heat Systems, as these systems would provide a larger benefit to the Town in the energy and economic sectors.
 The Town will still pursue and support the transition to cold climate heat pumps, but would like to see more new efficient wood heat systems in the future (beyond 8).
+Before the next plan update the town will consider undertaking a custom analysis based upon PUC guidance materials to recalibrate targets to better suit local conditions.